 “FINRA CVD” means the FINRA Compliance Vendor Directory.

-“Force Majeure” means the occurrence of conditions beyond the non-performing party’s reasonable control including, but not limited to civil commotion, hostilities, sabotage, riots, war, terrorism, embargoes, communication line failures, power failures, acts of utility providers and carriers, delays by suppliers or carriers, governmental regulations, restrictions, or the intervention of government or public authority (including the denial or cancellation of any export or other necessary license or other restriction), fires, epidemics, earthquakes or other disasters, accidents, acts of God and public authority, events of national emergency, strikes, lock-outs or other labor disputes, war, criminal acts, acts or omissions of Customer or third parties, or interruptions of avenues of transportation, materials or facilities.
+“Force Majeure” means the occurrence of conditions beyond the non-performing party’s reasonable control including, but not limited to civil commotion, hostilities, sabotage, riots, war, terrorism, criminal acts, embargoes, communication line failures, power failures, acts of utility or telecommunication providers and carriers, delays by suppliers or carriers, governmental regulations, restrictions, or the intervention of government or public authority (including the denial or cancellation of any export or other necessary license or other restriction), fires, epidemics, earthquakes or other disasters, accidents, acts of God and public authority, events of national emergency, strikes, lock-outs or other labor disputes, acts or omissions of Customer or third parties, or interruptions of avenues of transportation, materials or facilities.

 “Global Relay” means Global Relay Communications Inc.